AdobeDocs/experience-platform.de-DE/help/data-governance/home.md

 Ein Beispiel für eine Marketing-Aktion könnte der Wunsch sein, einen Datensatz an den Dienst eines Drittanbieters zu exportieren.
 If there is a policy in place saying that specific types of data, such as Personally Identifiable Information (PII), cannot be exported and an &quot;I&quot; label (Identity data) has been applied to the dataset, you will receive a response from the [!DNL Policy Service] telling you that a data usage policy has been violated.

-Once data usage labels have been applied, data stewards can create policies using the DULE [!DNL Policy Service] API or the [!DNL Experience Platform] user interface.
+Once data usage labels have been applied, data stewards can create policies using the [!DNL Policy Service] API or the [!DNL Experience Platform] user interface.

 >[!IMPORTANT]
 >